 Only a few evaluation teams concluded that the priority accorded to poverty reduction by the recipient government had been influenced by the project evaluated, and only two, unfortunately, in an affirmative or more definite way.
-A few more reports concluded that efforts at influencing the government's priorities were necessary; either the recipient government's priorities were an obstacle to desired development and should therefore be influenced, or the efforts at influencing them had so far not produced much result, and needed to be continued.
+A few more reports concluded that efforts at influencing the government's priorities were necessary; either the recipient government's priorities were necessary; either the recipient government's priorities were an obstacle to desired development and should therefore be influenced, or the efforts at influencing them had so far not produced much result, and needed to be continued.
 Several other reports identified government structures, attitudes and priorities as an obstacle without, however, being specific about measures to be undertaken to change them.